serdg0/timelogger/README.md

 Some improvements are:
 - Reduce the number of api calls to 1.
 - Improve UI/UX
-- Deleting the neccesity of passing the password as state.
+- Delete the neccesity of passing the password as state.

 ## Show your support
 Give a star ⭐️ if you like this project!